-The Harry Gwala District Municipality is vastly rural with 120 069 households.
+The Harry Gwala District Municipality is vastly rural with 122 069 households.
 As a water services provider the municipality provides water services by way of 150 water schemes that are running throughout the district.
 The rural schemes provide a basic level of service at RDP standard rendering those water schemes incapable of being billed.

-The Harry Gwala District Municipality billing covers about 12 345 urban households the majority of whom are indigent.
+The Harry Gwala District Municipality billing covers about 12 582 urban households the majority of whom are indigent.

-The Harry Gwala District Municipality bills 6 538 water consumers on a flat rate basis and only 5 807 households are billed according to consumption that is determined by meter readings.
+The Harry Gwala District Municipality bills 6 538 water consumers on a flat rate basis and only 6 044 households are billed according to consumption that is determined by meter readings.
 There are cases where estimation/interims and flat rate base billing is applied though it is not acceptable.
 In areas where there are no meter readers or where meters are faulty or covered we divert from consumption base method.

 There is a growing need to improve the integrity of the data base of water consumers.
-The municipality has allocated an amount of R3, 5m for debtors data base cleansing.
+The municipality debtor's data cleansing project is on its final stage.